mmiranda222/.statsuite/content/using-dlm/delete-data.md

 **Future outlook**:
-It is planned to replace the current feature (except for Excel imports) by an SDMX-compatible approach, which means that observations are to be deleted through specific SDMX-ML import files using an SDMX Dataset with the action "Delete".
-The "transfer" (copy) of deleted data from one space to another will be supported by the SDMX rest features "includeHistory" (and "lastUpdated") that will be implemented.
+It is planned to replace the current feature (except for Excel imports) by an SDMX-compatible approach, which means that observations are to be deleted through specific SDMX-ML import files using an SDMX Dataset with the action "Delete", and through specific (filtered or unfiltered) SDMX REST data queries using the HTTP DELETE verb.
+The "transfer" (copy) of deleted data from one space to another will be supported by the SDMX REST data query features "includeHistory" (and "lastUpdated") that will be implemented.
 Approximate delivery: 2020.